Do you want to compare Yoast SEO vs All in One SEO?

 Yoast SEO automatically adds schema metadata to your WordPress posts and pages.
 You can view the default settings by visiting the SEO » Search Appearance page.

-You can also change the scheme type for individual posts and pages.
+You can also change the schema type for individual posts and pages.
 Simply edit the content and scroll down to the Yoast SEO meta box and switch to the Schema tab.

 Additionally, you can also install the Yoast Local SEO extension to provide more detailed information about your business.